yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 7. To save the changes made to the file, right-click on the file from the left pane in the code window and hit **Save**

+   >**Note:** Make sure to indent the code by eliminating any extra white spaces after pasting it into the code editor.

 ### Task 5: Test your application

 Now that your app has been configured, run it to send your request to your model and observe the response.